karayabin/universe-snapshot/universe/Ling/Light_UserPreferences/doc/api/Ling/Light_UserPreferences/Api/Generated/Interfaces/UserPreferenceApiInterface/deleteUserPreferenceByIds.md

-UserPreferenceApiInterface::deleteUserPreferenceByIds — Deletes the userPreference rows identified by the given ids.
+UserPreferenceApiInterface::deleteUserPreferenceByIds — Deletes the user preference rows identified by the given ids.